anivano/DNStoDoTProxy/README.md

 Bonus:
 * Allow multiple incoming requests at the same time
-* Also handle UDP requests, while still querying tcp on the other side
+* Also handle UDP requests, while still querying TCP on the other side
 * Any other improvements you can think of!

 ## My Set-up ##